ClarifiedSecurity/catapult-customizer/README.md

 - `makefiles` - Contains custom .makerc\* files specific to your organization or project.
 Refer to the default [.makerc](https://github.com/ClarifiedSecurity/Catapult/blob/main/.makerc) file for examples and the [Makefile](https://github.com/ClarifiedSecurity/Catapult/blob/main/Makefile#L3-L5) for different types of makefiles that get loaded if they exists.

-- `requirements` - Contains different \*.yml files that will be used to install the Ansible roles and collections.
-Refer to [Ansible docs](https://docs.ansible.com/ansible/latest/collections_guide/collections_installing.html) or default [requirements](https://github.com/ClarifiedSecurity/catapult/blob/main/defaults/requirements.yml) for how-to guide or examples.

 - `scripts` - Contains custom scripts that can be used with the project.
 For example with `make` commands

 - `start-tasks` - Contains scripts that will be run on the host during container startup.
 Refer to existing [start-tasks](https://github.com/ClarifiedSecurity/Catapult/tree/main/scripts/start-tasks) for examples.

 ## Files

-- `example.makerc-vars` - When using non-default .makerc-vars then make sure that `example.makerc-vars is also defined in the Catapult Customizer repo because there are helper scripts that will check if your .makerc-vars contains all of the variables based on the example.makerc-vars.

 - `start.yml` - In some rare cases you might want to customize the deployment tree of Catapult.
 For that you can create your own start.yml file and it will be used instead of the default one.
 Refer to the default [start.yml](https://github.com/ClarifiedSecurity/Catapult/blob/main/defaults/start.yml) as an example.